 The software running in the ROQSTAR Ethernet Switch supports updates.
-ROQSTAR device supports two equivalent software partitions.
+The update process is fail-safe because two equivalent software partitions are used.
 During an update the software image is always installed on the alternate partition.
-After reboot the system will be loaded form partition that was updated last.
-Therefor to complete the update, ROQSTAR device must be rebooted.
+After reboot the system will be loaded from the partition that was updated last.
+Therefore the ROQSTAR device must be rebooted to complete the update.

-To check the differences between the software versions, please refer to the "release notes" documents, which are on the product's downloads site.
+To check the differences between the software versions, please refer to the "release notes" documents.

-You can perform the installation of a new software image either

-- by using the USB interface - or by using the web interface
+The user can perform the installation of a new software image either by using the USB interface or by using the web interface

-The ROQSTAR device validates the software image and proceeds updated, if device model in the update matches the device model only.
+The ROQSTAR device validates the software image and only proceeds with the installation if the device model matches.

 During the update process corresponding log entries are generated.
-The current software version is displayed on the "Dashboard" web site.
+The current software version is displayed in the web interface.